-Ask specific questions and invite specific feedback.
+Ask specific questions and invite specific responses.
 Ask for one thing they’d improve, one thing that went well, or one problem they’ve encountered.
 Keep the scope defined and it will be easier to come up with the answers.

 Go first.
 Give people a statement to agree or disagree with.
 This helps anchor and focus the response.

-Follow up on feedback how and when you’ve said you will.
+Follow up on input how and when you’ve said you will.
 When people make the effort to speak up - especially when it’s something they find difficult to do - ignoring their input only ensures they won’t bother in future.